ZhaoYuxin1211/DistributedLibrary/README.md

 # Library Management System [TEAM 77]

 ## Overview
-This project develops a comprehensive Library Management System focusing on digital library operations.
-It's designed using a microservices architecture to streamline user and book management processes.
+The application domain for the system is library management.
+It focuses on creating a digital library platform where various services related to library operations will interact and function together, such as borrow books, return books, book services, review, and message processing.

 ## Features
-- **User Management:** Handle user registrations, logins, and profile management.
-- **Book Services:** Catalog books, manage inventory, and track borrower records.
-- **Review and Message Processing:** Enable users to review books and communicate within the system.
+The application is designed to manage a library system using a microservices architecture, incorporating elements of distributed systems.
+It handles user management book catalogs, borrower records, inventory, and notifications.
+Employing Spring Boot and Spring Cloud, the system features service discovery, centralized configuration, and distributed database.
+This setup, integrated with a distributed system approach, ensures robust and scalable library operations, facilitating both synchronous and asynchronous communications among microservices.

 ## Technologies
 - **Back-End:** Spring Boot, Spring Cloud